danlhennessy/cka/control-plane.md

 - apiserver updates etcd and kubelet on the chosen node.
 - The kubelet creates the pod, and instructs the container runtime engine to deploy the busybox image.
 Kubelet updates the apiserver with the results
 - apiserver updates etcd with the final state

+## kube controller manager

+Controllers watch for the status of specific resources, for example a service controller will constantly monitor services in the cluster, and take action to restore services to the desired state.
+When taking action it will communicate via the apiserver
+There are built in controllers for the default kubernetes resources, and custom controllers to deal with custom resources (CRDs)